 Filters

 Filters are transformation functions that operate on caption data between the decode and encode steps.
 Every filter receives a Closed Caption Project (CCPRJ) object, applies its transformation, and returns an updated CCPRJ.
-Because filters work at the CCPRJ level they are format-agnostic — the same filter configuration works the same way regardless of whether you are converting SCC to SRT or TTML to WebVTT.
+Most of the filters on this page work consistently regardless of whether you are converting SCC to SRT or TTML to WebVTT, because they operate on CCPRJ rather than on a specific file format.

 Timing & Sync